When it comes to building an awesome product, your job is never done. Ever.

 Other nice details on this survey include the way it’s positioned as a humble request for assistance, and the inclusion of checkboxes that allow the user to indicate whether or not they would like to grant Adobe permission for follow-up conversations.

 Customer.io, a popular email automation tool, includes robust analytics capabilities to power optimization experiments.
-They use an in-app NPS survey to keep close tabs on customer satisfaction, which is extremely important in a competitive market like theirs.
+They use an in-app NPS survey to keep close tabs on customer experience and satisfaction, which is extremely important in a competitive market like theirs.